webpwnized/byepass/README.md

 You should use ByePass with the latest build of John the Ripper.
 You may use ByePass with the default version of JTR, but many formats and rules will not work.
 The default version of JTR does not include these features.
-Therefore, you should be sure use ByePass with the latest build of John the Ripper.
+Therefore, you should use ByePass with the latest build of John the Ripper.

 ### How to install John the Ripper on Kali Linux Rolling